ntschopp/ntschopp/README.md

 ### Hello! 👋
 Thanks for stopping by!
 My name is Neil and I am a data scientist born and raised in the midwest.
 I love to travel and I consider myself to be a very curious person.
 Of the many hobbies I have, I'd say baseball, music, and cooking interest me more than anything.
 I am most skilled in Machine Learning and Data Analysis.

-I have a very open mind and will talk about just about anything.
+I have a very open mind and will talk about basically anything.

 Reach me on [LinkedIn](https://www.linkedin.com/in/neil-tschopp/) if you would like to chat. 😄
 <!--